Esplanade

 No analysis available

-Concrete construction appears to be a building-wide feature at The Esplanade.
-Current MLS data shows CONCRE in 19 of 20 listings, which is overwhelming support, and the public remarks across many units are consistent with a concrete condominium tower rather than a wood-framed building.
+Concrete construction is strongly supported as a building-wide feature.
+Current MLS checkbox data shows CONCRE in 19/20 listings, which is overwhelming support, and the remarks across many listings are consistent with the same building without any conflicting construction description.

 No analysis available